EsriCanada/TechTrek_Idol_2016/telepath/README.md

 * The path is represented as a polyline and the moments are represented as points with an attribute pointing to the URL of the associated photos or videos.
 * You can view the Web app with some sample paths [here](https://luubert.github.io/TechTrek_Idol_2016/telepath/Web%20App/all-paths.html).

-## Setting up telepath
+## Requirements for setting up telepath
-* telepath relies on the following:
 * An ArcGIS Online account for storing the path and moment feature services
 * A Google account for storing photos and videos on Google Drive